ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ### Forms

-Forms are also Project specific.
+Forms are also project specific.
 In the Weather Application they reside in the CEC.Weather library as they are used by both the Server and WASM projects.

 The code below shows the Weather Viewer.
 It's all UI Controls, no HTML markup.
 The markup lives inside the controls - we'll look at some example UI Controls later.